 Fact: “Getting more site visitors” and “selling more” aren’t the right marketing goals!

 The foundation of your successful e-commerce marketing strategy should be rooted in SMART goals.
 Using SMART characteristics—specific, measurable, attainable, realistic, and time-bound—you can transform a general goal like “get more site visitors” into something like “increase monthly site visitors by 100 before the end of the year”.
 Now that you’ve added a timeframe, a measurable unit (monthly visitors), and a target to hit (increase by 100), your goal has become much easier to reach.

 Be realistic about your audience

-E-commerce sales will reach $4.48 trillion by 2021, as more people continue to turn to online shopping for their daily needs.
+E-commerce sales will reach new heights in the oncoming years as more people continue to turn to online shopping for their daily needs.
 Because these kinds of projections are sure to attract plenty of competitors in an already crowded market, without a stable marketing strategy in place you risk losing your market share.
 That means to keep your e-commerce business at the head of the table, you’re going to need more than just a website and optimized Amazon product descriptions.

 It all starts with identifying a specific target audience.
 You can’t sell to everyone—trying to do so dilutes your marketing messages far too much and leaves you unable to provide a customized shopping experience and good customer service.